-From St. Johns the vessel will go to Rigolette and take on its way into the wheat, not only from the wireused in bind-board the dog drivers and the sledge dogs, which are expected to be ready for the expedition.
+From St. Johns the vessel will go to Rigolette and take on its way into the wheat, not only from the wire used in bind- board the dog drivers and the sledge dogs, which are expected to be ready for the expedition.
 From Rigolette she will go to Disco, using steam only when absoluely necessary.

-At Disco the coal bunkers will be refilled from the supply left by the Polaris, or, failing that, from the Danish stores, and then the vessel will be pushed forward as rapidly as possible to Lady Franklin Bay, where the colony and outfit will be landed.
+At Disco the coal bunkers will be refilled from the supply and then the vessel will be pushed forward as rapidly as possible to Lady Franklin Bay, where the colony and outfit will be landed.
 If weather and water prove favorable the vessel will return to the United States with as much speed as practicable.
 It is expected that she will reach Washington on her return by the middle of October.